l0wigh/Syschat/README.md

 ## How it works ?

-- ioctl and fnctl to change stdin mode to non-canonical
+- termios and fnctl to change stdin mode to non-canonical
 - inet to manage connection
 - epoll to manage network and stdin events
 - write and printf for printing (obviously)